statofu/statofu-blog/20230513/README.md

 A function is said to have side effects if it makes any effects other than outputing a return value.
 In the examples above, the sides effects of the functions are all states changing.

 Though, a function with side effects is not bound to behave unpredictably.
 With side effects of a function well controlled, the function can behave predictably.
-Like the example of Redux, a simple action is restricted, by the design of Redux, to change the one state represented by the slice in which it is delcared.
-But, with side effects of a function badly controlled, while the function body goes more and more complicated, the side effects can become more and more out of control, which makes the function behaves unpredictably at last when the side effects become out of control completely.
+Like the example of Redux, a simple action is restricted, by the design of Redux, to changing the one state represented by the slice in which it is delcared.
+But, with side effects of a function badly controlled, as the function body goes more and more complicated, the side effects can become more and more out of control, which makes the function behaves unpredictably at last when the side effects become out of control completely.

 On the other hand, a function without side effects is naturally bound to behave predictably.